tc39/notes/es9/2018-07/july-26.md

 MPT: So, what's the concern here?
 Sure, we could expose CLDR data in Intl.
 What's the concern in going in this way?
 The proposal is large?

-TST: This is already a complex proposal, so would do ECMA 402 follow-up in a separate proposal.
+TST: This is already a complex proposal, so would do ECMA-402 follow-up in a separate proposal.
 That sounds like too much complexity if you can't do it in an atomic proposal.

 MPT: OK.
 I think that’s a valid concern.